On the Kodaira dimension of maximal orders: Abstract

 \section{Abstract}

-Let $\kk$ be an algebraically closed field of characteristic zero and let $\KK$ be a field finitely generated over $\kk$.
+Let $\kk$ be an algebraically closed field of characteristic zero and $\KK$ a finitely generated field over $\kk$.
 Let $\Sigma$ be a central simple $\KK$-algebra, $X$ a normal projective model of $\KK$ and $\Lambda$ a sheaf of maximal $\Osh_X$-orders in $\Sigma$.
-There is a ramification $\QQ$-divisor $\Delta$ on $X$, which is related to the canonical bimodule $\omega_\Lambda$ by an adjunction formula, and only depends on the class of $\Sigma$ in the Brauer group of $\KK$.
-When the numerical abundance conjecture holds true, or when $\Sigma$ is a division algebra, we show that the Gelfand-Kirillov dimension (or GK dimension) of the canonical ring of $\Lambda$ is one more than the Iitaka dimension (or D-dimension) of the log pair $(X,\Delta)$.
+There is a ramification $\QQ$-divisor $\Delta$ on $X$, which is related to the canonical bimodule $\omega_\Lambda$ by an adjunction formula.
+It only depends on the class of $\Sigma$ in the Brauer group of $\KK$.
+When the numerical abundance conjecture holds true, or when $\Sigma$ is a central simple algebra, we show that the Gelfand-Kirillov dimension (or GK dimension) of the canonical ring of $\Lambda$ is one more than the Iitaka dimension (or D-dimension) of the log pair $(X,\Delta)$.
 In the case that $\Sigma$ is a division algebra, we further show that this GK dimension is also one more than the transcendence degree of the division algebra of degree zero fractions of the canonical ring of $\Lambda$.
 We prove that these dimensions are birationally invariant when the b-log pair determined by the ramification divisor has b-canonical singularities.
-In that case we refer to the D-dimension of $(X,\Delta)$ as the Kodaira dimension of the order $\Lambda$.
+In that case we refer to the Iitaka (or D-dimension) of $(X,\Delta)$ as the Kodaira dimension of the order $\Lambda$.
 For this, we establish birational invariance of the Kodaira dimension of b-log pairs with b-canonical singularities.
-We also show that the Kodaira dimension can not decrease for an embedding of division algebras, finite dimensional over their centres, which induces a Galois extension of their centres.
-To that end, we establish existence of equivariant b-terminal resolutions of $\G$-b-log pairs and we also we find two variants of the Riemann-Hurwitz formula.
-The first variant applies to embeddings of division algebras with fixed centres while the second applies to the pullback of a division algebra by a Galois extension of its centre.
+We also show that the Kodaira dimension can not decrease for an embedding of central simple algebras, finite dimensional over their centres, which induces a Galois extension of their centres, and satisfies a divisibility condition on the ramification which we call an effective embedding.
+For example, this condition holds if the target central simple algebra has the property that its period equals its index.
+In proving our main result, we establish existence of equivariant b-terminal resolutions of $\G$-b-log pairs and we also find two variants of the Riemann-Hurwitz formula.
+The first variant applies to effective embeddings of central simple algebras with fixed centres while the second applies to the pullback of a central simple algebra by a Galois extension of its centre.
+We also give two different local characterizations of effective embeddings.
+The first is in terms of complete local invariants, while the second uses Galois cohomology.